 In high school, I was known for being the girl who had sworn that she would never join a sorority.
-All of my friends had chosen to attend southern with very large Greek life communities.
+All of my friends chose to attend southern schools with very large Greek life communities.
 I chose to go to Boston University, and I’ll admit, it was partially because I knew there was no pressure to be a part of Greek life.
 I never saw myself fitting into a sorority, maybe because I had some pretty inaccurate ideas of what sororities were actually like.
 But despite my anti-sorority behavior, my friends somehow convinced me to sign up for recruitment.

 I remember the first day of recruitment and how my nerves were through the roof from the very minute I woke up, until I walked into my first party.
 And my first party happened to be Delta Gamma.
 Everything that I had believed about sororities completely vanished after those first ten minutes.
 As I continued on through recruitment, I found myself enjoying the entire process so much that I would call my mom every single day after I was done and gush about how much fun I was having.